Frequently Asked Questions for Internship Applicants

 How many interns does UVP accept?

 For our summer internships, we typically admit 25-30 international interns and 12-15 Ugandan interns.
 We also keep a waiting list for candidates as space becomes available.
-The number of interns we admit for our January-February internships varies, but they are typically lower than our summer internship numbers.

 I’ve been placed on the waiting list.
 What do I do?
 What place am I?